The Best Sweet Potato Pie

 clock clock icon cutlery cutlery icon flag flag icon folder folder icon instagram instagram icon pinterest pinterest icon facebook facebook icon print print icon squares squares icon

-slice of sweet potato pie on white plate with whipped cream on top
+Slice of sweet potato pie on a white plate with whipped cream on top.

 Recipe